reikawa13/aitk_soccer_experiments/README.md

-# Evolving AITK SOCCER AGENT with NEAT for Robotic Simulation
+# Evolving AITK Soccer Agent with NEAT for Robotic Simulation

 In this project, we worked on training an agent to play soccer.
 ## File is in: